SaadatiReza/ansible-docker-cis-hardening/roles/04_container_images_and_file_configuration/README.md

- [x] 4.5 Ensure Content trust for Docker is Enabled (Manual) [x] 4.6 Ensure that HEALTHCHECK instructions have been added to container images (Manual) -- this task just collect the information about containers with no HEALTHCHECK
+ [x] 4.5 Ensure Content trust for Docker is Enabled (Manual) [x] 4.6 Ensure that HEALTHCHECK instructions have been added to container images (Manual) -- this task just collect the information about containers with no HEALTHCHECK [x] 4.7 Ensure update instructions are not used alone in Dockerfiles (Manual)